 Pitching - This is not baseball.
 “Pitching” here is the verb for adding yeast to the cider.

 Auto siphon starter - Has nothing to do with cars and gasoline.
 This handy tool gets the siphon going from one jug to another, and in brewing you’ll be siphoning repeatedly.
 We like this mini size for cider in 1 gallon jugs.

 Racking - Siphoning the cider from one jug to another, leaving the solids behind.

-If you want to be bare bones and small scale in cider making, then start with our 1 gallon jug and its Stopper No. 6, the Mini auto siphon, an airlock, Nottingham yeast or Lalvin EC-1118 yeast, Star San sanitizer, and go to your local hardware store for 5 feet of food grade plastic hose that is 5/16” inside and 7/16” outside (or wait until your Mini auto siphon arrives and fit the hose to that).
+If you want to be bare bones and small scale in cider making, then start with a 1 gallon jug and its Stopper No. 6, the Mini auto siphon, an airlock, Nottingham yeast or Lalvin EC-1118 yeast, Star San sanitizer, and go to your local hardware store for 5 feet of food grade plastic hose that is 5/16” inside and 7/16” outside (or wait until your Mini auto siphon arrives and fit the hose to that).